manthanugemuge/QR-Code-Generator/README.md

 ## About The Project

-A Simple Web Application which will generate a QR Code of Name typed.
+A Simple Web Application which will generate a QR Code of instance nametypes in text box.

 ## Tech Stacks Used